TBS1996/TaleCast/README.md

-Check this video for a quick tutorial:
+Check this video for a quick tutorial: (although this README is more up to date)
 [![Watch the video](https://img.youtube.com/vi/TKoToA6MGdY/0.jpg)](https://www.youtube.com/watch?v=TKoToA6MGdY)

 If you want to sync with your phone you could consider using syncthing.

 ## Main features

+- Search and add podcasts directly from the terminal
 - Easy to configure which episodes to be downloaded
 - Mp3 tags normalization
 - Granular configuration control of each podcast